 We all want beauty in our art, works that delight our eyes and ears and speak to our heart.
 But we also tend to equate beauty with things that are pretty, pleasant and safe.
 This is especially so among people in the church.
 However, the canvas of creation presents a different model of beauty, one that wears many faces.
-It includes things that are neither pretty nor pleasant nor safe: the dark depths of the ocean; the frozen wastes of the Antarctic; alpha predators that God feeds with their prey in due season.
+It includes things that are neither pretty nor pleasant nor safe: the dark depths of the ocean; the frozen wastes of the Antarctic; apex predators that God feeds with their prey in due season.
 These all possess beauty that may be bleak or craggy or deadly, but it’s beauty nonetheless.

 Nor can beauty in the arts be restricted to religious themes, or to styles considered realistic and inoffensive.
 Non-religious or abstract art is no less beautiful, nor is art that addresses dark or difficult themes with honesty and integrity.
 In fact, such works can be far more beautiful – and truthful – than the sanitized, empty expressions of sentimentality that often plague religious art.
 In the words of Francis Schaeffer, “The Christian is the one whose imagination should fly beyond the stars.”